A new era has arrived… Did you know you can keep your kidney and still have a fully automated system on your freshwater or reef tank?

 Control AC Equipment

-The controller has two DB9 serial connectors on the side which allows you to easy connect two Robo-Tank 120v-240v 8 outlet AC power bars, there's a total of 16 ports available.
+The controller has two DB9 serial connectors on the side which allows you to easy connect two Robo-Tank 120v-240v 6 or 8 outlet AC power bars, there's a total of 16 ports available.

 All ports are compatible with any standard Arduino relay module, they can be connected directly allowing you to DIY your own AC power bar.